Attendance and Punctuality

 Annual Increase

 Employees on a final discipline warning are not eligible for an annual increase.
 Employees on a written discipline warning may not be eligible for an annual increase.
-At the manager’s discretion and in consultation with the HR Consultant, an increase for an employee who has been on a disciplinary warning may be considered provided they have significantly met and sustained performance expectations.
+At the manager’s discretion and in consultation with the Engagement Consultant, an increase for an employee who has been on a disciplinary warning may be considered provided they have significantly met and sustained performance expectations.

 This policy does not apply to absences covered by the Family and Medical Leave Act (FMLA) or leave provided as a reasonable accommodation under the Americans with Disabilities Act (ADA).